 How do you determine the cost of trips?
 Why are we paying for this and not for that?

 We realize that families have more than just our youth group events to pay for when it comes to their teen(s).
 We also realize that some of you may have multiple teenagers in your family, which means our activities cost you double or triple than other families.
 That's why we try our best to

 B) do fundraisers for trips that cost a good bit of money (mission trips, youth conventions), and

 C) provide scholarships for families in unique circumstances,

 D) think carefully about why we participate in certain trips and ask ourselves, "Does this experience fit with our mission?" and "Will it lead our students to the next right step in their walk with Christ?"
 If we can't answer those questions, then we will not take a trip for the sake of taking a trip.

-If you have a question about a particular trip cost, please address it with Pastor Josh or one of the youth sponsors.
+If you have a question about a particular trip cost, please address it with Randy or one of the youth sponsors.
 The last thing we want is for money to be the reason why your teen doesn't participate in a potentially life-changing environment.